-- Ianto's love for his girlfriend in Torchwood leads him to hide her in the basement of a heavily armored and base filled with alien tech.
+- In "Cyberwoman", Ianto's love for his girlfriend leads him to hide her in the basement of a heavily armored and base filled with alien tech.
 She's a half-converted evil cyborg woman.
 He then proceeds to date the guy who kills her.

-- And Tosh secretly bringing her secret alien girlfriend to work, despite her suspicious resemblance to a serial killer on the loose.
+- In "Greeks bearing Gifts", Tosh secretly bringing her secret alien girlfriend to work, despite her suspicious resemblance to a serial killer on the loose.
 And the questionable security movements made by Gwen and Jack for Rhys and John respectively.

-- In Smallville, this is a continually growing problem with Clark to the point that, in the first half of Season 8, he was finally starting to act a little bit like Superman until Lana returned at which point he lost about 7 years of character development.
-In fact, Lana is acting more active than Clark is, but that's a whole other set of issues...
+- This is a continually growing problem with Clark to the point that, in the first half of Season 8, he was finally starting to act a little bit like Superman until Lana returned at which point he lost about 7 years of character development.

-- A smaller example: Chloe Sullivan, usually highly Genre Savvy, gets dumb when she is romantically involved with Ian, Jimmy and Davis.
+- A smaller example: Chloe Sullivan, gets dumb when she is romantically involved with Ian, Jimmy, and Davis.
 Also makes her into a Horrible Judge of Character for the first and third occasions.